giorgiagandolfi/DNA-RNA_Dynamics/report.md

  TRUE :46          TRUE :115
  ```

-In the summary, the boolean "TRUE" refers to the number of probes which have pValue higher than the threshold, while the boolean "FALSE" refers to those probes whose pValue is lower than or equal to 0.05.
+In the summary, the boolean "TRUE" refers to the number of probes whose pValue is higher than the threshold, while the boolean "FALSE" refers to those probes whose pValue is lower than or equal to 0.05.
 The table below summurizes the results according each samples.

 Sample | Failed positions |
 ------------ | ------------- |